sami-chaaban/starparser/README.md

 * **```--class_proportion```** Find the proportion of particles that belong to each class.
 At least two queries (```-q```, separated by slashes) must be provided along with the column to search in (```-c```).
 It will output the proportions and plot the result in Class_proportion.png.
 Use ```--t``` to change filetype.

 ### Modifying

+*See below for examples on how to use these options*

 * **```--extract_particles```** Find particles that match a column header (```-c```) and query (```-q```) and write them to a new star file (default output.star, or specified with ```--o```).